 St. Martin’s Church

 Urban Devotion Birmingham

 Kingstanding Food Community

 St. Luke’s Church

 St. Mark’s Church

 Elim Life Church

-If an organisation or representative wants to join our Spirit of Kingstanding Partnership contact: firstname.lastname@example.org
+If you wish to join Spirit of Kingstanding Partnership please contact: firstname.lastname@example.org